keghub/xml-import/README.md

 # Educations Media Group XML schemas
 This repository contains the schema and the relevant documentation to create feeds to easily import big amount of data.

-Currently we support the following standards out-of-the-box.
+Currently we support the following schemas out-of-the-box.

 ## EMG XML 3.0
 EMG XML 3.0 is the latest version of our XML schema.